vj-hansen/SHC4300-Group-2/UART_ASCII.md

 *Universal asynchronous receiver and transmitter* (UART) is a circuit that sends parallel data through a serial line.
 A UART includes a transmitter and a receiver.
 The transmitter is essentially a special shift register that loads data in parallel and then shifts it out bit by bit at a specific rate.
 The receiver, on the other hand, shifts in data bit by bit and then reassembles the data.
 The serial line is ’1’ when it is idle.
 The transmission starts with a start bit, which is ’0’, followed by data bits and an optional parity bit, and ends with stop bits, which are ’1’.
 The number of data bits can be 6,7, or 8.
 The optional parity bit is used for error detection.
 For odd parity, it is set to ’0’when the data bits have an odd number of 1’s.
 For even parity, it is set to ’0’ when the data bits have an even number of 1’s.
 The number of stop bits can be 1, 1.5, or 2.

+<img src="https://github.com/vjhansen/SHC4300-W03_D2_D4-group/blob/master/pics/uart.png" alt="drawing" width="450" height="125"/>

-The transmission with 8 data bits, no parity, and 1 stop bit is shown in the figure below.
+The transmission with 8 data bits, no parity, and 1 stop bit is shown in the figure above.
 Note that the LSB of the data word is transmitted first.
 No clock information is conveyed through the serial line.
 Before the transmission starts, the transmitter and receiver must agree on a set of parameters in advance, which include the baud rate (i.e., number of bits per second), the number of data bits and stop bits, and use of the parity bit.
 The commonly used baud rates are 2400, 4800, 9600, and 19200 bps.

-<img src="https://github.com/vjhansen/SHC4300-W03_D2_D4-group/blob/master/pics/uart.png" alt="drawing" width="450" height="125"/>

 <img src="https://github.com/vjhansen/SHC4300-W03_D2_D4-group/blob/master/pics/bd.png" alt="drawing" width="550" height="225"/>

-Figure above.
+>Figure above.

-UART receiver: the circuit to obtain the data word via oversampling Baud rate generator: the circuit to generate the sampling ticks Interface circuit: the circuit that provides buffer and status between the UART receiver and the system that uses the UART
+* UART receiver: the circuit to obtain the data word via oversampling
+* Baud rate generator: the circuit to generate the sampling ticks
+* Interface circuit: the circuit that provides buffer and status between the UART receiver and the system that uses the UART